forbow-lab/neuro-raw-pipeline/README.md

   * Open Terminal
   * remote login to Jaylah: `ssh uher@jaylah`
   * navigate to rawdata folder: `cd /shared/uher/FORBOW/rawdata/`
-  * start pipeline script in background: `nohup ./_1_scripts/FORBOW_0_Run_RAWDATA_Pipeline.sh 101_C  >nohup_rawpipe_101_C_20190312.txt 2>&1 &`
+  * start pipeline script: `nohup ./_1_scripts/FORBOW_0_Run_RAWDATA_Pipeline.sh 101_C  >nohup_rawpipe_101_C_20190312.txt 2>&1 &`
   * monitor script is running with ps command: `ps aux | grep '101_C'` or htop command ('q' to quit htop)
   * pipeline takes 2-3 hrs to complete (automatically uses 4-8 CPU Cores on Jaylah)
   * from Finder window, check subject _QC_report.html to confirm completeness, eg: `open /shared/uher/FORBOW/rawdata/101_C_20190225/NIFTIS/QC/_QC_report.html`

 ---

-### Conversion: Resting State
+### RS Pfile to NIFTI Conversion Details:
 (typically 1-3 hours per subject)
-The resting state sequence from the scanner is custom built for us as of now, and as such requires a number of extra steps.
-One of which was done above when SSH transferring the EPI sequences from lauterbur to PBIL separately.
-Once the data is full transferred, we need to transfer the raw p files into a format we can use: nifti (.nii)
+The resting state sequence from the scanner is custom built for us, and as such requires a number of extra steps.
+Manually downloading these is one of the extra steps.
+Once the data is fully transferred, a second step is requied to 'recon' the raw Pfiles (conversion from frequency "K-space" with 32-channels and 3x multi-banding into image-space), and then saved into neurimaging data format NIFTI (.nii/.nii.gz).

-There should be 3 sets of p files, this is how they correspond to the scanner sequences:
+There should be 3 sets of Pfiles, this is how they correspond to the scanner sequences:

 Scanner     			    | 	Time   | Pfile | Description